-This blog entry is dedicated to the Purefoods amateur ballclub and to the earliest and original Purefoods players when the Hotdog company decided to joined the Philippine Amateur Basketball League (PABL) in the middle of the 1986 until its final run after two conferences of the 1988 season.
+This featured blog is dedicated to the Purefoods amateur ballclub and to the earliest and original Purefoods players when the Hotdog company decided to joined the Philippine Amateur Basketball League (PABL) in the middle of the 1986 until its final run after two conferences of the 1988 season.

 The team was known as Purefoods Food Experts and they absorbed the nucleus of the disbanded Masagana 99 franchise.
 Of the 14 players, eight are former Ricegrowers.
 Calling the shots for Purefoods in their very first tournament is Domingo Panganiban (he has been the only coach of Purefoods in the PABL) and assisting him on the bench is Letran coach Eddie Reyes and also part of the coaching staff is Chot Reyes and former pro cager Molet Pineda.